teamdigitale/teamdigitale.governo.it/en/projects/digital-payments.md

 ### The role of the Team

-To allow PagoPA to evolve in a market logic, whilst permitting access to PagoPA for Public Administration services.
+To allow pagoPA to evolve in a market logic, whilst permitting access to pagoPA for Public Administration services.

 Improve the user experience by replicating the processes and methods already in use in the payments market and used daily by citizens.
 Allow for the main players within the payment market to be able to offer their own tools to citizens, also for paying for Public Administration services.

-We have thus created, in collaboration with AgID, the new functional specifications of the payment component of PagoPA, creating a simple and secure User Experience and a modern and engaging notification system.
+We have thus created, in collaboration with AgID, the new functional specifications of the payment component of pagoPA, creating a simple and secure User Experience and a modern and engaging notification system.
 These changes will soon be visible, with the larger municipalities having already become involved.